- News & Events

 Born and raised in Serbia, Branko formed part of the Serbian Secret Service and later joined the Special Operations Unit and Police Force.
 Shortly after, he spent some time travelling through the Balkans in south eastern Europe.
 At that point he developed a passion for fishing, cycling and of course aviation.
 Upon completion of his travels, he advanced his studies in Aircraft Maintenance and Operations Management.

 In 2009, Branko moved to Botswana where he lived for 6 short months.
 It was here he met his wife, a Zulu woman, and the two re-located to South-Africa in 2010.
 Here he worked as Production Manager at Wagtail Aviation.
 With 5 years experience as Production Manager, Branko joined TAF in 2015 as Sub Assembly Manager.
-He was later promoted to Final Assembly Manager and most recently of course, Production Manager Sonaca.
+He was later promoted to Final Assembly Manager and most recently of course, Stores & Kit Packing Manager.
 Branko counts his greatest achievements as a husband, father of three and his career.
-He heads up the manufacturing side of the business as well as the Sonaca S200 project.

 “What an exceptional experience this has been as the proud owner of a Sling 4.”